jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

   specific implementation, and integration of new devices is more complex than need be.
 Furthermore, duplication and unspecified device access complicate code maintenance.
-- `netdev` does not expose primitive operations (set transceiver state) and hardcodes MAC layer functionalities, which is likely the consequence of hardware MAC acceleration on certain devices.
+- `netdev` hardcodes MAC layer functionalities, which is likely the consequence of hardware MAC acceleration on certain devices.
 These capabilities are currently only available if the hardware provides integrated support.
 An indication mechanism which MAC features are provided within a `netdev` implementation is missing.
 A full MAC layer that is situated on top of the HAL requires a defined access to specific radio functionalities in order to meet timing constraints or energy requirements.
 That means, varying properties between implementations and partly implemented MAC features within the device driver interfere with the concept of transparent hardware access by one MAC layer implementation.

 Other components of the 802.15.4 MAC are present in the GNRC Netif